Phishing: One of The Most Common Attacks

 Back up your data somewhere other than on your network

-In the awful situation that leads to your network being hacked and disrupted, having a back-up somewhere outside of your network, such as an external hard drive or cloud server, can mean the difference between disruption and a reliable workaround that gets your team back on track.
-It could also mean that the hacker doesn’t hold all the cards.
+If your network gets hacked and disrupted, having a backup outside your network, like on an external hard drive or a cloud server, can help.
+This backup can make a big difference, allowing your team to get back on track more quickly.
+It also means that the hacker doesn’t have complete control over your data.

 Set mobile devices to update software automatically